-Is Elon Musk right about San Francisco crime after death of tech founder?
+Elon Musk blames ‘horrific’ San Francisco for a tech guru’s murder.
+Is he right?

 (In 2020, Mr Musk moved to Texas from California, criticising the Bay Area and California at large for being “entitled“ and having “too much influence on the world.”)

-Following Lee’s death, many on social media echoed the Tesla founder’s point, with one Redditor who said they knew Lee writing, “I’m getting so sick of all the needless violence in SF.”
+Following Lee’s death, many on social media, particulary in the close-knit tech world, echoed the Tesla founder’s point, with one Redditor who said they knew Lee writing, “I’m getting so sick of all the needless violence in SF.”

 How violent is San Francisco?
+Have city officials given up on fighting crime?
 And do San Francisco police really release violent offenders, as Mr Musk claims?
+The answer, as with so much when it comes to online debates, is far more complicated that what’s playing out on social media.

-The city isn’t among the most dangerous in America, according to statistics.
+To start, the city isn’t among the most dangerous in America, according to statistics.

+Despite being one of the country’s largest cities by population, San Francisco wasn’t in the top 10 cities with the highest homicide rate in the US, according to an analysis of local and federal crime data from WLBT.

+Those cities –Jackson, Mississippi; New Orleans, Louisiana; Birmingham, Alabama; St Louis, Missouri; Baltimore, Maryland; Baton Rouge, Louisiana; Detroit, Michigan; Cleveland, Ohio; Memphis, Tennessee; and Milwaukee, Wisconsin – were almost all concentrated in the Midwest and South in Republican-controlled states with high poverty rates.

+In fact, violent crime rates have largely been declining in San Francisco since peaking in the 1990s, with the beginning of 2022 marking the lowest level of reported violent crime since 1985, according to the San Francisco Chronicle.

-San Francisco wasn’t in the top 10 cities with the highest homicide rate in the US, according to an analysis from WLBT.
-The city of Jackson, Mississippi, the place with the highest per capita murder rate by some measures, had nearly 13 times more murders than San Francisco, according to city police data.
+The city of Jackson, Mississippi, the place with the highest per capita murder rate by some measures, had nearly 13 times more murders per capita than San Francisco, according to city police data.

-The tech hub, which saw 56 homicides in 2022, is in fact safer than cities with comparable populations like Indianapolis, where 210 people died last year in criminal homicides, or Charlotte-Mecklenburg, North Carolina, where 110 people were killed in 2022.
+Meanwhile, the Bay Area tech hub, which saw 56 homicides in 2022, is in fact safer than cities with comparable populations like Indianapolis, where 210 people died last year in criminal homicides, or Charlotte-Mecklenburg, North Carolina, where 110 people were killed in 2022.

-As The Independent has reported, despite relentless depictions in the media of liberal states like California or Illinois as the leading zones of violence in the US, red states typically suffer the highest rates of gun violence and gun death.
+As The Independent has reported, despite relentless depictions in the media of liberal states like California or Illinois as the leading zones of violence in the US, red states also typically suffer the highest rates of gun violence and gun death.

 That’s not to obscure San Francisco’s struggles.
 The city has grappled for years with deep inequalities: it is home to some of the wealthiest corporations in the world, as well as one of the nation’s highest rates of unhoused people without shelter.
 According to a 2022 analysis from the San Francisco Chronicle, using household income data, San Francisco is the third most unequal city in the country.

+He added that San Franciscans sometimes have a heightened perception of crime and disorder because of the visibility of problems like the lack of housing.

+“That type of visibility causes genuine discomfort for people who have more resources,” Mr King continued.
+“What’s lacking is any type of plan to deal with the root causes of what we’re seeing.”

-In the face of this reality, where Fortune 500 companies share blocks with encampments of homeless people, many within the tech and business communities within the city have complained that city officials don’t do enough to stop crime.
+In the face of this reality, where Fortune 500 companies share blocks with encampments of homeless people, many within the tech and business communities have complained that city officials don’t do enough to stop crime.

-Such criticisms were driving factors behind the 2022 recall of liberal district attorney Chesa Boudin, who was blamed for a general perception of crime getting worse in the city because of his emphasis on rolling back mass incarceration through tools like court diversion programmes for some offenders.
+Alan Alden, who works in finance in Palo Alto and knew Bob Lee, blamed San Francisco mayor London Breed for public safety issues, telling the mayor on Twitter her “policies have claimed another life.”

+“The homicide of Bob Lee is a horrible tragedy and my sympathies go out to his family and friends.
+The Police are actively investigating what happened and will share details as soon as they can,” the mayor’s office told The Independent in a statement.
+“San Francisco is prioritizing public safety, including recently passing our budget supplemental so we have the police staffing necessary to have more police officers in our neighborhoods and to investigate violent crimes when they do occur.
+I’m confident that when the Police make an arrest in cases like this, our District Attorney will do what’s necessary to hold any individuals accountable for their actions.”

 Analysis from Mission Local shows that Mr Boudin filed about as many charges as any other prosecutor in the city since 2011, while city police data shows overall crime and larceny theft on a downward trend in the years before and during when Mr Boudin was in office.